 There is, however, one aspect of this approach concerning which the present reviewer does not see eye to eye with either the author or most of his previous critics, namely the character etymologies.
 In a number of cases Creel has failed to indicate the fact of a "phonetic constituent" of a compound graph and has given purely ideographic or pictographic interpretations . . .

-In the review he also defended the learning of the classical language as primary, for students who would later, or perhaps never, acquire fluency in spoken Chinese.
+In the review he also defended the learning of the classical language as primary, by students who would later, or perhaps never, acquire fluency in spoken Chinese.
 His arguments were and are answerable, but a dominant tradition does not need to answer its dissenters.
 Reifler's own students, as he notes in the review, came to him after previous study of modern Chinese, and that is how it has been done, at Seattle and everywhere else, ever since.
 The mainstream continued to flow where it had been flowing.

 In parallel with these applications of comparative semantics to Chinese language learning, there began a development that was to lead in other directions.